OSU-slatelab/vp-pairwise/README.md

 # Usage
 * For fine-tuning hyperparameters, run: <code> bash run_gs.sh </code>.
 Logs will be saved in the file specified by <code>--validation-log</code>.
 * For testing, run: <code> bash run_test.sh </code>.
+Specify the path to the pretrained bert model in <code>--prebert-path</code>.
+All other arguments can be seen in the parser definition in <code>util.py</code>.
 # References

 \[1\] Raia Hadsell, Sumit Chopra, and Yann LeCun, “Dimensionality reduction by learning an invariant mapping,” in 2006 IEEE Computer Society Conference on ComputerVision and Pattern Recognition (CVPR’06).
 IEEE, 2006.